jangeles001/Springboard-Capstone/fitsync-fitness-tracker/public/legal/termsofservice.md

 ## Intellectual Property

-All content, logos, and trademarks are the property of **Active360** or its licensors.
+All content, logos, and trademarks are the property of **Fitsync** or its licensors.
 You may not copy, distribute, or modify our content without permission.

 ---